Aliszl/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for Document object model.
+It is the HTML page represented as an object containing other objects representing the head, body and HTML tree within that.
+It is not the HTML but a representation of it.
+It can be manipulated by Javascript.
+It can interact with the web/ browser.

 2. What is an event?
+An event is an interaction with the DOM by a user or by the browser/API which can be used to  trigger an effect eg clicking a button or a mouse or key action

 3. What is an event listener?
+A function that watches for/waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+So we can run array methods on it.

 5. What is a component?
+A component is a block of reusable code written in Javascript that slot into exsting  HTML structure.

 ### Git Set up